Frequently Asked Questions (FAQs)

 the Department of Commerce, and the office of the U.S. Trade Representative.

-- Analyzing import prices by locality of origin: The IPP produces import indexes broken
+- Analyzing import prices by locality of origin: The IPP produces import price indexes broken

 down by locality of origin.
-These indexes can be used to examine how the U.S. economy is
+These indexes can be used to examine how goods imported from other countries, regions, and

 What goods and services do the Import/Export Price Indexes measure?